PipedreamHQ/pipedream/docs/docs/api/rest/workflows/README.md

 First, populate the `project_id` and `org_id` where you'd like this new workflow to be instantiated under.
 Please refer to the [**Create Workflow** parameters documentation](/api/rest/#create-a-workflow) on how to find these values.

-The `template_id` for your workflow can be found from the URL of the shared workflow link you created in **Step 1** of this guide.
+The `template_id` for your workflow can be found from the URL of the workflow share link you created in **Step 1** of this guide.

 The `trigger` as a `url` prop, so let's provide it with a specific URL (`https://hnrss.org/newest?q=Pipedream`) for this new workflow: